NomadsReach/Fallout-Anomaly/README.md

   This step is crucial for performance.
 Follow the instructions carefully.

 - [**English Voice Files** - This is required if you're not using English.](https://steamcommunity.com/sharedfiles/filedetails/?id=552541227)
-  You must install the voice files to avoid download errors if your game is not in English.
+  To avoid download errors, you must install the voice files if your game is not in English.
+You are welcome to use your native language for the game, but these files are required for certain English-based mods/files.

 - [**Disable Overlays**](https://www.youtube.com/watch?v=7e_kY6LmQ0Y)
   Ensure all overlays (Steam, Nvidia, Medal, etc.) are disabled to avoid crashes or performance issues.